The Official Break-Up Moving Checklist

 On their own, breaking up and moving are both ranked on the list of life’s top stressors.
 Together, especially without proper planning, they add up to a special kind of terrible.

-Moving Checklist: How To Move Out After a Break-Up
+Moving Checklist: How to Move Out After a Break-Up

-The problem: Unless your ex is particularly understanding or has tons of space, you’ll likely need a quick place to store your stuff while you figure things out.
-And sometimes… you need to get out fast.
-You may find it best to couch it at a friend or family member’s house while you get your bearings, save up some cash, and come up with your actual plan.
+Unless your ex is particularly understanding or has tons of space, you’ll likely need a quick place to store your stuff while you figure things out.
+And sometimes, you need to get out fast.

-• Plan B: Temporary new place
+Temporary new place

 • A short-term rental (think AirBnb or Vrbo)